Open-ISP/ISPyPSA/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `package_name` project is released with a [Code of Conduct](CONDUCT.md).
+Please note that the `ispypsa` project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.